26 Things You Need to Know Before Buying a Carton of Eggs

 If you've been frequenting a grocery store over the past five years, there's one thing you may have noticed: the plastering of "Cage Free" on egg cartons.
 Thanks to consumer awareness of the inhumane living conditions most chickens face, more companies are taking advantage of inscribing the claim "Cage Free" on their cartons.
 To do so, their hens are required to have a minimum of 120 square inches per bird (not even double conventional battery cages).
 Hens will still exclusively live indoors, either in large barns known as aviaries or crammed into bigger "enriched" or "furnished" cages that allow for some natural habits.
 If you're concerned about animal welfare, check out our brand recommendations below to ensure your cage-free eggs are coming from cared-for hens.

 "Pasture-raised" hens enjoy a minimum of 108 square feet per bird to roam free.
 They can forage grass, go outside year-round (except in extreme weather conditions or under the threat of a predator), and are never given antibiotics.
-There’s a study from 2007 that was done by magazine Mother Nature News, that is often referenced because it found that the nutritional benefits of pasture-raised eggs versus traditional eggs include being lower in cholesterol and saturated fat and contain higher levels of vitamin A, omega-3 fatty acids, vitamin E, beta-carotene, and vitamins B9, C, and D. However, we haven’t seen any large, scientific studies in nearly the decade since then.
+There's a study from 2007 that was done by magazine Mother Nature News, that is often referenced because it found that the nutritional benefits of pasture-raised eggs versus traditional eggs include being lower in cholesterol and saturated fat and contain higher levels of vitamin A, omega-3 fatty acids, vitamin E, beta-carotene, and vitamins B9, C, and D. However, we haven't seen any large, scientific studies in nearly the decade since then.
 So, keep in mind that the nutritional differences in your eggs may still be a gray area, no matter how the chicken was treated.

 This claim is mildly misleading because the FDA banned the use of hormones in all poultry production back in the 1950s.
 That means no chicken meat—nor eggs—on the market will ever contain hormones.